farm-ng/amiga-dev-kit/website/docs/concepts/gps_service/README.md

 North, East, Down (N-E-D) frame.
 It's mainly used for applications requiring relative positioning between two receivers, often as a part of Real Time Kinematics (RTK) solutions.
 It shows the difference in position between a "moving" receiver and a "fixed" reference receiver.

+**ECEF** (Earth-Centered, Earth-Fixed) messages provide coordinates that represent positions relative to the earth's center, but fixed to the earth as it rotates.
+ECEF coordinates are expressed in meters in a 3D Cartesian coordinate system.
+These messages are particularly useful for applications that require a global reference frame, such as satellite operations and global mapping projects.
 :::

 # Data Streams